eliasalbisser/exportypst/README.md

 ## Upload the whole project

-Instead of using git to commit all of your files, including attachments or books you need for your studies, upload them onto a share.
+Instead of using git to commit all of your files, including attachments or books you need for your studies, upload them onto a remote server.

 Use the `sync.sh` script to do that.

 > Follow the same steps as for the `upload_exports.sh` file.

+`sync.sh` uses rsync and first fetches any updated files from the remote and then uploads all relevant files to said remote

 ### I use windows, what now?